 The advisor(s) shall be a member of the University of Wisconsin-Stout faculty, academic staff, or administration.

-Student enrolled on a non-segregated fee paying basis are not allowed to do the following duties within the Stout Student Association:
+Student enrolled on a non-segregated fee-paying basis are not allowed to do the following duties within the Stout Student Association:

 a.
 Serve as an Officer or Executive.